rexcontrols/REXexamples/FB_examples_Standard/REXLANG_Minimal_Example/README.md

 This folder contains the source files demonstrating the user-programmable function block of the REX Control System called REXLANG.

-The user algorithm in the *minimal_rexlang.stl* file sums the two input signals and also sums the values of two parameters.
+The user algorithm in the *minimal_rexlang.c* file sums the two input signals and also sums the values of two parameters.
 The results are published via two output signals.